 Most of the humor in the series revolves around conflicts that take place in the restaurant or relate to the romantic misadventures of the series’ philandering protagonist Max Lavrov (Mark Bogatyrev).
 The restaurant portion of the humor is primarily related to head chef Viktor Barinov’s (Dimitri Nazarov) alcoholism and gambling addictions, and the kitchen staff’s efforts to cover up their leader’s shortcomings.
 The video below shows a compilation of the Chef’s drunken escapades and exemplifies the humor that emerges from it.
 It was compiled by STS and posted on YouTube as part of a promotional campaign leading up to the sixth and final season of the program.

 Video 1.
 A promotional video produced by STS highlighting comedic moments caused by the chef’s alcoholism.
 The Kitchen: Top 5 Moments When Chef was Underfoot, STS Media, 23 October, 2014.
-Please visit the online version of the article to watch this video.

 A recurring theme in the series are the practical jokes played by two chefs, Fedya and Senya on their peers.
 Again, some of these were compiled by STS as YouTube promotions.

 Video 2.
 A promotional video produced by STS highlighting pranks pulled by junior chefs Fedya and Senya.
 The Kitchen: Senya and Fedya’s Best Pranks, STS Media, 10 October, 2014.
-Please visit the online version of the article to watch this video.

 Some comic situations also arise from the competition of the head chef with his counterpart at the Arcoboleno a competing high-end restaurant on the same block.
 The humor of the series is bound up in the everyday experiences of globalization, such as the increasing number of people working in contingent service industry jobs, the increased normalcy of work environments where men and women work together, creating the possibility of romance and the fact that several people working in the kitchen are illegal migrants.